 Explicit oral history agreements regarding copyright, confidentiality, and standard use and distribution are discussed in our preparation phase and defined in our service agreement with you.
 You decide who will receive copies and access to your archive.

 Where can I meet you?

-Once our world emerges from the global pandemic with safe testing, tracing, and treatment, Life History Services will resume providing face-to-face interviewing services at the local, national, and international level.
+Once our world emerges from the global pandemic with widespread vaccinations and safe ways to meet in person, Life History Services will resume providing face-to-face interviewing services at the local, national, and international level.
 Reasonable travel budgets will be included in project estimates and may include air and ground transportation, lodging, travel time, and miscellaneous expenses.
 Until then, we will be using high end recording equipment to conduct interviews remotely via phone and internet.